 Zephyr Top / Rad Road Trip Top / Cardigan / New Apartmint Top / Linen-Blend Jacket / Metallic Moto Jacket / Bustier / Polka Dot Sweater / Floral Top / Denim Shorts / Satin Trousers / Jeans / Yellow Bag / Sunglasses / Booties / Flats / Sneaker

-Ballet flats are cute as they are comfortable and will keep your feet warm, you can purchase your favourite pair in a selection of different colours such as a floral print.
+Ballet flats are cute as they are comfortable and will keep your feet warm, you can purchase your favorite pair in a selection of different colors such as a floral print.
 Sandals are also a great addition to your spring wardrobe for the hotter days, again you can purchase a selection of patterns and prints that best suit your personality.

 You can add a pair of denim shorts to your wardrobe, which can be worn with your flats and a jumper during the day.
 Do not forget your sunglasses to protect you from the sunshine and the glare.